Silas Papare: Wartime career

+From 1 to 14 August 1944, Papare was part of an operation to find and rescue the four man crew of a crashed American B-25 bomber.
+A 20-man Dutch-Australian-American rescue team led by Dutch 2nd lieutenant Louis Rapmund (who was an officer with NICA) was dropped off by a Catalina flying boat at the mouth of the Kais River and went upstream to find the crashed bomber in the swamps.
+After fighting off Japanese troops near Baru, the team found the crew and brought them back to Biak.

+Later in September and October, Papare went with Louis Rapmund to Roemberpon Island to rescue a thousand or more people who were left by the Japanese to starve on the island.
+Amongst them, prisoners of war, Heiho auxiliaries of the Japanese and Rōmusha forced labourers.
+Helped by US Navy PT boats, food was supplied and the people brought to Biak.

+On October 5, Papare went with a combat team of Alamo_Scouts led by Lt Tom Rousavill and Lt Louis Rapmund to attack a Japanese internment camp at Oransbari to liberate the civilians held there.
+After a short fight, the Japanese guards were defeated and 66 people liberated and brought to Biak.

 Attack by allied forces began on 10 August 1944, based on his report, they were able to bomb Japanese position, furthermore he was involved in an attack on Japanese forces in Mugim, on 17 August 1944.
 He was also involved in the preparation of the last attack on leftover Japanese position in Cendrawasih Bay, in Post Mowari and Manokwari.
 The attack was initiated on 22 September 1944, at 4 am.
 In this attack, Markus Kaisiepo and Frans Kaisiepo were freed, even though they were members of Kenpeitai Auxiliary Forces.
 With the success of these attack, all Japanese forces in Cendrawasih Bay surrendered to Allied forces.
 After the war, he was awarded the Bronze Lion by the Dutch government, and was given the military rank of a sergeant.